KXDY233/RWF/README.md

 ### Datasets

+We follow A-DOGE to preprocess the data.

-Ten graph datasets utilized in our paper are provided in data/processed/ folder, in the required format.
+Ten processed graph datasets utilized in our paper are provided in data/processed/ folder.

 Two big datasets (> 25 MB) cannot be uploaded to GitHub.

-The following shared zip file contains all the datasets in the required format.
+The following shared zip file contains all the processed datasets in the required format.

 https://drive.google.com/file/d/1XxOIf04xpOoGaLIu0QOmvjqvx6P8678o/view?usp=sharing